13thdemarch/b660m-aorus-pro-hackintosh/README.md

 * Finish
   * Then restart the machine.
 The wifi should be worked.
 If not, try to reset NVRAM and reset network settings.
 You can follow [here](https://www.lifewire.com/reset-network-settings-on-mac-5184072) for the network reset guide.

+## CPU Topology Rebuild

+- `-ctrsmt` boot arg makes E-Cores to be recognized as the 3-way SMT logical threads of the P-Cores.
+That means with my i7-12700F, I will have 8 cores and 20 threads on macOS.
+This boot-arg can fix Xcode app building.
+- More informations can be found at [here](https://github.com/b00t0x/CpuTopologyRebuild).
+Thanks to b00t0x for his amazing work.

 ## Credit
 * Apple for macOS.
 * Acidanthera Team for OpenCore Bootloader and many Kernel Extensions.